crosscloudci/cross-cloud/FAQ.md

 The Kubelet binary is started by Systemd.
 Kubelet starts the remaining Kubernetes components from the manifest files which were written to disk during provisioning.

-### What are the primary components of cross-cloud project?

-- Cross-project CI - Build and registers containerized apps as well as their related e2e tests for Kubernetes.
-Triggers cross-cloud CI pipeline.
-- Cross-cloud CI - Triggers creation of k8s on cloud providers, deploys containerized apps, and deploys e2e tests containers on the k8s end-points.
-- K8s end-point provisioner - Creates k8s clusters with cloud specific features enabled per cloud provider.

-### What do cross-cloud and cross-project components test?

-The cross-project runs project specific CI tests.

-The cross-cloud project runs e2e tests for the project on each cloud.

-For Kubernetes cross-cloud runs the k8s conformance test from upstream Kubernetes for each cloud after the cluster has been provisioned.

 ### How does someone get started using the cross-cloud project?
 See the TL;DR section in the README https://github.com/cncf/cross-cloud/#how-to-use-cross-cloud-tldr

-### What are the cloud-providers targeted by cross-cloud project?
-Currently the cross-cloud k8s end-point provisioner supports
-- AWS
-- GCE
-- GKE
-- Packet

-Additional cloud-providers will be added.
-We welcome pull requests to add new ones. :)